RejeeshKoshy/Project/Dicord Meme Bot/readme.md

    - Listens for messages using the `on_message` event in the `discord.Client` class.
    - Responds based on trigger phrases like "hello," "bye," or "meme."

-3. **AI Integration (Optional)**:
+3. **AI Integration **:
-   - (Commented-out code in the project) Uses OpenAI's ChatCompletion API to generate responses, adding personality and context to interactions.
+   - Uses LlamaAPI's Chat completion API to generate responses, adding personality and context to interactions.

 4. **Bot Setup**:
    - Utilizes Discord's `Intents` for managing permissions and interactions.